Rent in advance

 If it does not, ask your landlord when they expect you to make your next payment.

-Sometimes you will not have to make another payment until the months you've already paid for have passed.
+You do not usually have to make another payment until after the months you have already paid for.

 Your tenancy starts on 1 January.
 Your monthly rent is £700.